thycotic/dsv-docs/product/cli-ref/secret.md

 thy secret create --path us-east/server02 --data {\"password\":\"Secret\"}
 ```

 If the `--data` parameter's value will be the path to a JSON file, DSV syntax requires an `@` character immediately preceding the first character of the path.
-The parameter accepts abolute and relative path strings.
+The parameter accepts absolute and relative path strings.

 ``` bash
 thy secret create --path us-east/server03 --data @/home/user/Secret.json